 NEXCO Central is installing accelerometers at tollbooths and other structures.
 This sensor data will help assess the structural integrity of these facilities in the event of earthquakes or other disasters.
 Other initiatives in development include autonomous snowplows and automated lane restrictions to ensure roadside worker safety.
 NEXCO Central hopes to use the resulting information and communications technology (ICT) big data to provide information on traffic congestion and debris on the road.
 The company is also tasked with preventing wrong-way driving, which has increased in recent years.

-Data collection and analysis are also used in researching driver behavior and structural design.
+Data collection and analysis are also used in researching driver behavior and structural design of transportation infrastructure and smart highways of the future.
 Initiatives to provide safer, more comfortable driving experiences on expressways include visualizing brain activity to better understand the causes of traffic accidents and analyzing structures to improve material durability and reduce costs and environmental burdens.
 NEXCO Central is working with universities and companies to share information and technologies and form new research and development partnerships.

 Responding to road congestion and accidents is handled at NEXCO Central’s four traffic-control centers, which gather information from traffic counters and CCTV cameras to measure traffic volume and weather information.

 This data is sent through a proprietary network that covers the entire expressway system; it’s used with information collected from roadside emergency calls and traffic patrols to evaluate road conditions and make management decisions and direct support from traffic patrols, police, and firefighters.
 Information boards on the roads display traffic information to drivers and help control the flow of traffic.